vegan breakfast

 Breakfast Beverages

 Coffee, tea, and orange juice are the most popular breakfast beverages.
-Vegan milks, if made from soy or peas, will dramatically boost the protein in your meal.
+If you enjoy cream in your coffee, your local natural foods store doubtless carries outstanding vegan coffee creamers in its dairy case.
 Keep in mind that, like orange juice, many vegan milks contain lots of sugar—which is especially unwise to consume first thing in the morning—so consider choosing an unsweetened variety.

 Most of the breakfast recommendations we’ve just reviewed keep sugar content to a minimum.
 You don’t have to be perfect, but a little attention can yield big benefits.
 Avoiding sweetened breakfast foods when possible, as well as abstaining from putting sugar in your coffee, makes great sense.